First posted 30 July 2010 on Liquorature.

 Tastewise, I have the advantage – or suffer under the burden – of having tasted DDLs crap ware in the old country, so my expectations of their single digit rums are always low (I concede that the exported tipple is miles ahead of the local market hooch).
 But I must admit that the five caught me off guard: I had been expecting the slightly dark sweetness of DDLs older offerings, but got instead something drier, smokier and more distinctive.
 The flavour of coconut, anise and caramel blends into something akin to a very strong, unsweetened tea carving its way down your throat, with a bite of heat rather than that of acid (I hope I’m making the distinction clear).
 Sure there is burn at the back end, but less than I would have imagined – actually, the rum reminds me of a young cognac more than anything else.

 Which is not to say I was entirely enamoured of DDL’s rum here.
 You know me and my love for sweets, so on that level, plus the rather low effort put into muting the burn, it’s sort of a “par for the course” kinda deal; a very nice little mixer, however.
 Cola fills out the sweetness and body the rum itself is missing.
 I’m prone to playing favourites, and I really like the 21 year old, so if I was in a good mood (which I was) I’d certainly give this one a pass on the strength of my appreciation for its sibs and its quality as a mixing base.
 As a sipper, however, much as I’d like to state otherwise, I’d rather stay away from it.

 Still, for a five year, that’s still polling ahead of the margin, I’d have to say.

-Update: I ran four five year old rums including this one against each other a couple of years later, here, if you’re interested.
+- I ran four five year old rums — including a later edition of this one — against each other in 2012, here, if you’re interested.